 This is the point in the work flow when the focus changes from across-case analysis to within-case analysis.
 This is where case selection strategies and tools become relevant.
 Before doing any within-case investigations choices need to be made about which case(s) to focus on.

 EvalC3 now has three sets of tools for comparing cases and to use for case selection.

 This is the first screen that becomes visible after clicking on “View Cases”

 Here you can see the cases listed row by row.
 Their attributes are listed column by column, with the outcome column being on the far right (often initially out of sight).

 In the Status column on the left, all the cases are sorted into four groups, representing the four categories of cases seen in the Confusion Matrix (True Positive, False Positive, False Negative, True Negative).
 The values of the attributes which are part of the model that is currently loaded in the Design and Evaluate view can now be seen in red font (see Quotas = 1, in red above)

-Now click on “Calculate Hamming Distances”.
+Now click on “Calculate Similarity”.
 This will generate the next view.